tuur29/voting_system/README.md

 When making a new round you have the option to allow step by step questioning.
 This means that voters can only vote up to the current active question (represented by a number in "active.txt").
 When you press "Next question" on "results(.php)" the active question is increased and voters are automatically redirected to the active voting page.

 Making a new round can be done by using the "Admin" button on "results(.php)" or by surfing to "/admin(.php)".
-Clicking the "Remove" button removes the currently active round (including all votes).
+Clicking the "Disable" button removes the currently active round (including all votes).
 To start a new round after this you will have to log back in at "/admin(.php)".
+You can keep the current round by ticking "keep round".
-You can also make a new active round by filling the fields and pressing "Reset".
+You can also make a new active round by filling the fields and pressing "New round".
-Either actions support backing up the current votes by selecting "Keep round" and giving it a name before pressing either "Reset" or "Remove".
+Either actions support backing up the current votes by selecting "Keep round" and giving it a name before pressing either "New round" or "Disable".
 These votes can be accessed by selecting the chosen name after clicking the "Round" button at "results(.php)".

 ###COMPATIBILITY & LANGUAGES
 At the moment there is 1 additonal language option available: dutch ("nl").
 You can add your own tranlsation in "assets/language.php".
 You can vote and view the results with all browsers (yes this includes IE8)!

+###TODO

+- print all results of round?

+- BUG: graph doesn't show empty options
+- BUG: using html chars in cookie not working on old android tablets?